codekhal/DJU_programming/README.md

-# What is this repository
+# My aim of making this repository

-This repository is based on class of DJU lecture
+This repository is based on class of DJU lecture.

-I'll write down what I learned and do some assignment
+I'll write down what I learned and do some assignment.

-I just wanna be a great programmer and great artist
+I just wanna be a good programmer and good artist.

-This is the first step of make my dream
+This is the first step to my dream.

+Whosoever is interested can come and put his assignments,issues and solution to those of mine.

-If you find some grammanal fault about my sentence please correct me!
+If you find any grammatical fault in my sentence please correct me!